 How Is Opioid Addiction Treated With Medication?

 Those who are addicted to opiates or opioids sometimes undergo Medication-Assisted Treatment (MAT), also known as Opioid Replacement Therapy (ORT).
-According to the Substance Abuse and Mental Health Services Administration (SAMHSA), “Medicated-Assisted Treatment (MAT) is the use of FDA- approved medications, in combination with counseling and behavioral therapies, to provide a whole-patient approach to the treatment of substance use disorders.”
+According to the Substance Abuse and Mental Health Services Administration (SAMHSA), “Medicated-Assisted Treatment (MAT) is the use of FDA- approved medications, in combination with counseling and behavioral therapies, to provide a whole-client approach to the treatment of substance use disorders.”

 Naltrexone is one of the most commonly used medications prescribed to treat opioid addiction.
 Medications are prescribed over an extended period of time – usually six months to a year.
 They replace heroin or prescription opioids and work to reduce cravings and lessen withdrawal symptoms.
 The dosage of these medications is slowly lowered to prevent relapse until the addicted person is completely opiate or opioid-free.